 So why the crazy colors?
 In order to transform sunlight into tree food, leaves use a chemical called chlorophyll.
 It’s the chlorophyll that gives leaves their green color.
 As the days grow cooler and shorter, chlorophyll decreases.
 And as chlorophyll disappears, the other pigments in the leaves to shine through: oranges and yellows.
 If it wasn’t for chlorophyll, we’d see those oranges and yellows all the time.

 Meanwhile, the combination of bright sunlight and cool air triggers the production of another chemical called anthocyanin in many trees.
 Scientists still aren’t exactly sure what the purpose of anthocyanin is.
 One theory is that it helps the trees to extract all the possible nutrients from the leaves before they die and fall off.
 However, we do know that anthocyanin is responsible for the shades of red that combine so beautifully with the oranges and yellows of fall.

-So, this year, when you’re out leaf-peeping and enjoying those stunning fall scenes, you’ll have a better an idea of exactly what’s going on in nature.
-Stay tuned for the next post in our fall series.
-We’ll be introducing an exciting tracking tool to help you follow the change of seasons and plan your trip to the Front Royal area and the Shenandoah Valley.
+So this year, when you’re out leaf-peeping and enjoying those stunning fall scenes, you’ll have a better an idea of exactly what’s going on in nature.
+Discover Front Royal is here to help you make the most out of your trip to the Shenandoah Valley this fall.
+Use the resources on our Leaf Report 2021 page to help you follow the change of seasons and plan your trip to the fall trip Front Royal area.

 Discover Front Royal